rhertogh/yii2-oauth2-server/docs/guide/start-installation.md

 > Most likely your application performs both roles at the same time,
 > this is also the default configuration for the Yii2-Oauth2-Server.

-1. ### Generating public and private keys {#generating-pki-keys}
+1. ### Generating public and private keys
    The public/private key pair is used to sign and verify JWTs transmitted.

-   The Authorization Server possesses both the private key to sign tokens and the public key to make it available as JWKS for clients.
-The Resource Server possesses only the public key to verify the signatures.
+   > Note: The private key must be kept secret at all time
+   > (i.e. out of the web-root of the authorization server and out of version control).

     - To generate your own private key run this command on the terminal:
       `openssl genrsa -out private.key 2048`
       If you want to provide a passphrase for your private key run this command instead: